TheRyuu/ffdshow/readmeEnc.txt

 HuffYUV in YV12 colorspace
 MJPEG
 MPEG 1/2
-Theora (not for regular use, format specification hasn't stabilized yet)

 - All common encoding modes: constant bitrate, fixed quantizer, fixed quality, two pass encoding (depends on compressor features).
 - For libavcodec and Xvid detailed selection of motion estimation method.